fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='warning' title='NO READING REFLECTIONS' text="
 No M/W reading responses due this week!
-"%}
+There is a different kind of weekly reflection type thing due on Friday "%}

 ### Mon 11/2
-- NPR, _All Things Considered_ (host Ari Shapiro talks with author Deborah Blum), [How A 19th Century Chemist Took On The Food Industry With A Grisly Experiment](https://www.npr.org/sections/thesalt/2018/10/08/654066794/how-a-19th-century-chemist-took-on-the-food-industry-with-a-grisly-experiment) (October 8, 2018).

-### Wed 11/4
 - Marion Nestle, _Food Politics: How the Food Industry Influences Nutrition and Health_, Chapter 10: "Science Versus Supplements", 219--246.

 - United States Congress.
 [House Select Committee To Investigate the Use of Chemicals in Food Products](https://babel.hathitrust.org/cgi/pt?id=mdp.39015077053083&view=1up&seq=448). _Chemicals In Food Products_.
 U.S. Govt.
 Print.
 Off., 195152, 1472--1478.

+### Wed 11/4
+- NPR, _All Things Considered_ (host Ari Shapiro talks with author Deborah Blum), [How A 19th Century Chemist Took On The Food Industry With A Grisly Experiment](https://www.npr.org/sections/thesalt/2018/10/08/654066794/how-a-19th-century-chemist-took-on-the-food-industry-with-a-grisly-experiment) (October 8, 2018).

 ### Fri 11/6